 K Band Segmentation

 The Max 360c also adds K Band segmentation.
-This is a feature that’s designed for international usage in countries where police only transmit within very small sections of K band and so you can selectively disable certain areas of K band to cut down on false alerts.
-Here in the US police officers have radar guns that operate within the entire range of K band that the Max 360c sweeps for so you don’t want to disable any K band segments.
+This is a feature that’s designed primarily for international usage in countries where police only transmit within very small sections of K band and so you can selectively disable certain areas of K band to cut down on false alerts.
+Here in the US police officers have radar guns that operate within the entire range of K band that the Max 360c sweeps for so you generally don’t want to disable any K band segments.
 For complete information on Max 360c K Band Segmentation, see my Max 360c settings guide.

 Some people do use K band segmentation to cut out Honda/Acura BSM’s and it work.
 However, it is a terrible idea in the U S. You see, with Escort’s K band segmentation, you get one segment that covers 24.175-24.250.
 Honda/Acura is usually around 24.195-24.205 so yes disabling that frequency range would do the trick.
 However, police radar guns here in the US are designed to transmit between 24.025-24.250 so by disabling that segment, you’re cutting out 1/3 of the frequencies where legitimate police radar can exist.
 If K band is actively used in your area, that’s extremely risky to do.
 Again, that’s a feature that’s designed for international usage where police officers use smaller sections of K band than American officers do.